 - I would generally recommend the system more for linear putters, but the system can be beneficial for non-linear putters if using to practice green reading

-- Check out the official Aimpoint Express DVD for a full training, or get in contact with a local certified instructor
+- To learn Aimpoint Express in full, you will need to get in contact with a local certified instructor

 I learned the system about one year ago, about the same time that I learned that I was a non-linear putter.
 If you haven’t read my post on linear vs. non-linear putters, I suggest that you do so now, because this post assumes you have a basic understanding of this topic.
 Anyways, I noticed several of my buddies using the system, and was eager to join the fun.
 I took a short course from a certified Aimpoint Express instructor whom I knew and immediately started practicing.